2018 Macau Grand Prix: Practice and qualifying

-Three were two 40-minute practice sessions preceding the Sunday race: one on Thursday mid-morning and one on late Friday morning.
+There were two 40-minute practice sessions preceding the Sunday race: one on Thursday mid-morning and one on late Friday morning.
 Lap times in the first practice session were two seconds slower than in the 2017 race because of a clean circuit.
 Schumacher slipstreamed Ilott to set the session's fastest lap of 2 minutes, 12.168 seconds with two minutes left.
 Ilott was three-hundredths of a second slower in second.
 Jüri Vips, Dan Ticktum, Eriksson, Sacha Fenestraz, Robert Shwartzman, Álex Palou, Tsuboi and Hughes were in positions three to ten.
 While the session passed relatively peacefully, traffic delayed some drivers, and Vips damaged the left-rear rim and tyre in an impact with the barrier at Police corner, sustaining a puncture that was replaced in the pit lane.

 Qualifying was split into two sessions; the first was held on Thursday afternoon and ran for 40 minutes with the second identically timed session held on Friday afternoon.
 The fastest time set by each driver from either session counted towards that competitor's final starting position for the qualification race.
 The first qualifying session was red flagged after 14 minutes because local driver Hon Chio Leong crashed into a barrier exiting Police turn and blocked the track with his car sideways.
 Shortly after qualifying restarted, Ticktum and Ilott exchanged the provisional pole position until Ticktum on a new set of tyres emerged on top with a lap of 2 minutes, 11.004 seconds with Ilott providing him with a minor slipstream advantage.
 With five minutes to go, a second stoppage was necessitated when Enaam Ahmed made contact with the Police corner barrier in a near identical crash to Leong.
 As competitors attempted to improve their lap times, they were denied the opportunity as Sena Sakaguchi drifted wide and crashed heavily at the Reservoir Bend turn, destroying his car's left-hand quarter as he ended up against the start/finish straight wall.
 Qualifying concluded early because of a lack of time for drivers to improve.
 Ilott was second and Schumacher moved to third before the second red flag was waved.
 Fourth-placed Hughes had similarly improved before the second stoppage.
 Sekiguchi finished fifth to make it five teams in the first five positions.
 Fenestraz was sixth after a minor head-on crash against Police turn's barrier and had his front wing replaced in the pit lane.
 Eriksson and his Motopark Academy teammate Vips delayed leaving the pit lane; traffic blocked them and were seventh and eleventh.
 They were separated by Palou, Ferdinand Habsburg and Tsuboi.
 The rest of the provisional grid was Ahmed, Marcus Armstrong, Guanyu Zhou, Flörsch, Jehan Daruvala, Ritomo Miyata, Ralf Aron, Shwartzman, Marino Sato, Kevyan Andres, Vesti, Toshiki Oyu, Sakaguchi, Leong, Ukyo Sasahara, Yoshiaki Katayama and Ryuji "Dragon" Kumita.